dalzein/deciball/README.md

 Frequency analysis and cleansing, animation logic, particle effects, etc are all completely custom and done using a bunch of math, the native `Web Audio API`, and native `HTML <canvas>`.

-The app allows you to upload an audio file and should accept most formats.
+The app allows you to upload an audio file and should accept most formats. `music-metadata` is used to extract the title metadata from the uploaded track.

 The frequency range represented is from ~ 10 Hz to ~ 145 Hz top to bottom, so tracks need to have bass in them or you'll get bored.